 But in reality, I was afraid that I’d ruin my designer handbags because I’m clumsy, so I always wore my cheaper bags.
 High heels hurt my feet, so I preferred to wear flats.
 And the only fancy event I went to was the annual Christmas work dinner, so I had a closet full of beautiful unworn dresses with the price tag still attached.

-Yes, I know that shopping for your fantasy life is fun.
+Yes, I know that shopping for your fantasy self is fun.
 But seeing those clothes hanging up in our closet like works of art can often leave us feeling guilty and frustrated about our spending habits.

-Next time you’re tempted to buy something, ask yourself the following questions to help you shop for your real life, not your fantasy life.
+Next time you’re tempted to buy something, ask yourself the following questions to help you shop for your real life, not your fantasy self.
 Remember to be honest with your answers.
 This can help you learn how to buy clothes you’ll actually wear.

 How often will I wear this?